 If you do end up needing orthotics, the team at Orthotic Solutions Podiatry will not use rigid plastic or rigid carbon fibre orthotics.
 We believe that feet should move naturally and that orthotics should guide them into better positions rather than rigidly blocking pronation – remember that pronation actually helps absorb shock from the concrete world.

 We often use Formthotic pre-made orthotics for those milder cases of pronation and they are our preferred option for children whose feet are still growing (for more information on children, please see ‘Children’s Flat Feet Treatment – The Truth About Kids Orthotics‘).
 When a patient does need custom orthotics, all our podiatrists use flexible ‘sports orthotics’ the majority of the time as these are worn comfortably by our patients.
+Please watch this video for more information.

 The Orthotic Solutions Podiatry commitment is subject to the Terms & Conditions detailed on our website.